The Early Years Foundation Stage Curriculum

 TACPAC and Intensive interaction

 Intensive interaction is used to support early communication and to enhance the relationship between the child and the adult.
 TACPAC sessions combine touch and music to create a sensory communication experience.

-An approach that focuses upon the five senses, stimulating the movement sensory systems and body movement.
+An approach that focusses upon the senses, stimulating body movement and sensory systems.
 The senses are stimulated through familiar song and rhyme.

-A multi-sensory approach that engages the senses, fully inclusive and accessible for all our children.
+A sensory approach to story telling that is fully inclusive and accessible for all our children.
 Using a story that includes more than just the written or spoken word, supports literacy development for all.

-Using an approach developed by Gina Davies, these sessions promote engagement, awe and encourage the development of learning behaviours
+Using an approach developed by Gina Davies, these sessions promote engagement, a sense of wonder and encourage the development of learning behaviours

 Partnerships with others

-From the very start of schooling we are committed to working with families and other professionals to provide the very best start for our youngest learners.
+From the start of the school journey we are committed to working with families and other professionals to provide the very best start for our youngest learners.